2022 Annual Report

 0

-police officers, service providers, and local leaders were trained in adequate responses to VAWG.
+police officers, service providers, and local leaders were trained in adequate responses to violence.

 Regional Expansion Highlight